Paul Schicke

 A conservation hero for the Galapagos Islands, Dr. Godfrey Merlen

-These days Godfrey Merlen is working with Sicgal and the Galapagos National Park to prevent more invasive species form being introduced to the islands.
-It’s an issue that he believes to be particularly pressing and threatening to the fragile Galapagos environment.
+Godfrey Merlen worked with Sicgal and the Galapagos National Park to prevent more invasive species form being introduced to the Islands.
+It was an issue that he believed to be particularly pressing and threatening to the fragile Galapagos environment.

 To read more on how the Galapagos Conservation Fund is working with Godfrey Merlen to control invasive species, see their website.